 STA 299 is a stand-alone course for one credit for which students will register during the January Interim term.
 There is no additional tuition charge.
-If a student wishes to apply this credit to a major, they would need the written approval of their major advisor.
+If a student wishes to apply this credit to a major, they need the written approval of their major advisor.
 This course meets the Multi-Cultural requirement.

 Requirements for one-credit: